Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 2. Enter a label for the definition.
 It might be useful to choose a name that contains the following:
     - The information that it is an EDIFACT message.
 Note that the labels are visible in the *ETL attribute set mappings* window of the *DataHub* module later.
 Therefore, the prefix EDIFACT may be useful to distinguish these attribute set mappings from others.
-    - The information if it is the header or the line items of the message.
+    - The information if it is the header definition or the line item definition of the message.
     - The message type (for example, INVOIC)
     - The direction (Export)
     - The business partner name